 Due Diligence 101—How To Vet A Foreign Property Purchase

-An attendee at my recent Emergency Offshore Summit asked for specific recommendations for how to carry out due diligence on real estate investment opportunities abroad.
+A reader recently asked me for specific recommendations for how to carry out due diligence on real estate investment opportunities abroad.

 He knows how to do his due diligence for real estate purchases back home, where he is an active investor, he explained, but he is just getting started diversifying his real estate portfolio overseas and isn’t sure what to look for and what questions to ask when trying to vet potential purchases.